Oral cancer screening is an examination performed by a dentist or doctor to look for signs of cancer or precancerous conditions in your mouth.

 What you can expect

 During an oral cancer screening exam, your dentist looks over the inside of your mouth to check for red or white patches or mouth sores.
 Using gloved hands, your dentist also feels the tissues in your mouth to check for lumps or other abnormalities.
+The dentist may also examine your throat and neck for lumps.

 If your dentist discovers any signs of mouth cancer or precancerous lesions, he or she may recommend: